oracle/oci-compute-jenkins-plugin/README.md

    - **Instance SSH Connection Timeout** - Number of seconds to wait for instance from state Running to be able to ssh connect from Jenkins master.
    - **Idle Termination Minutes** - Number of minutes for Jenkins to wait before deleting and completely removing an idle instance.
 A value of 0 (or an empty string) indicates that instance will never be stopped/deleted.
    - **Number of Executors** - Number of concurrent builds that Jenkins can perform.
 Value should be at least 1.
+   - **JenkinsAgentUser** -  The custom user to start the Jenkins agent process.
+This user must be baked into the OS image you select or created through an init script.
+To use this feature, the ssh user should have sudo privileges.
    - **Init Script** - You can define several lines of shell based commands to configure the instance (one-time) before it comes online.
 For example, if the image selected does not have Java pre-installed, you can add command "sudo yum -y install java".
 This functionality works for Linux instances only.
    - **Init Script Timeout** - Number of seconds to wait for the completion of Init Script.
    - **Template Instance Cap** - Places a limit on the number of OCI Instances that Jenkins may launch from this Template.
 Leave this field empty to remove the Template Instance Cap.